michaelshiloh/robotaPsyche/lectureNotes.md

 	with the exception of some reading material which will be accessible through the Brightspace
 - [weekly schedule](weeklySchedule.md)
-- This class is a work in progress; your input is crucial
+- This class is a work in progress; your input is welcome and desired
 - Who are you?
 	- What attracted you to this class?
 	- If you could design an ideal robot friend, what would they be like?